-Meat Lovers Chili is loaded up with three kinds of meat, making this recipe a hearty favorite when the weather cools down and appetites ramp up.
+Meat Lovers Chili is loaded up with three kinds of meat, (beef, pork, sausage) making this classic chili recipe a hearty favorite when the weather cools down and appetites ramp up.
 Everybody loves this easygoing one pot meal.

 TIP: Chili is one of those dishes that is easy to put together, but does benefit from a long slow simmer.
 That allows all the complex flavors to develop and mingle.
 Plan on at least 2 hours of (almost hands off) cooking time.
 I will let it sit on the stove for another hour off the heat, just to let it ‘mature’.
 Then it can be refrigerated until later, or reheated and served.

 Meat lovers chili isn’t rocket science…I saute a large chopped onion, then brown each of the meats ~ beef, pork, and sausage ~ individually.
 After that everything goes back in the pot with a bottle of beer, a can of good crushed tomatoes, and all the seasonings.
 Bring it up to a simmer and let it work itself into a wonderfully rich chili.
 I add a can of beans and chili peppers toward the end, and then I’ll thicken it up with a slurry of masa harina and water.

 TIP: Masa harina is a super fine textured corn flour that is used to make tortillas and tamales, etc. I love to mix it with water, just like you would do with cornstarch, and use it to thicken up my chili.
 I always have a bag in the cupboard, and it’s essential if you want to make your own homemade tortillas.
 I also make Masa Harina Biscuits that are unbelievably tender.
 Look for it next to the corn meal in your supermarket.